CCNA-Lover/enterprise-networking-security-and-automation/verify-single-area-ospfv2/README.md

 # Objectives
-In this lab, you will use the CLI commands to verify the operation of an existing OSPFv2 network.
+In this lab, you will use the CLI commands to verify the operation of an existing OSPFv2 network.<br>
 In Part 2, you will add a new LAN to the configuration and verify connectivity.
 - Identify and verify the status of OSPF neighbors.
 - Determine how the routes are being learned in the network.
 - Explain how the neighbor state is determined.